5T33Z0/OC-Little-Translated/11_Graphics/GPU_Tab/README.md

 12. Save the config and reboot
 13. If it is working, congrats.
 Otherwise test the remaining Framebuffers one by ome until you find a working one.

-## 4. Shorcut: Using a defaults-write command
+## 4. Shortcut: Using a defaults-write command
 If all of above doesn't work, or you just can't be bothered, you could just enter this defaults-write command in Terminal instead to force-enable the "GPU" Tab:

 `defaults write com.apple.ActivityMonitor ShowGPUTab -bool true`